 The growing interest in cruise ships and road trips speaks about how safe we still feel at our homes.
-The same way we are binging on streaming platforms, we are trying to look for a hint of real life, from a secure lookout: be it seeing the world through the window of our moving vehicles, or through the screens of our technologies.
+In the same way we are binging on streaming platforms, we are trying to look for a hint of real life, from a secure lookout: be it seeing the world through the window of our moving vehicles or through the screens of our technologies.

 Paradoxically, humans have a need to go out into the world to socialize, and at the same time, the pandemic tells them that this need is the exact reason why they cannot exercise that need.
 Our humanness is becoming an obstacle in societies that celebrated liberties and freedoms, even when it meant behaving irresponsibly.

 Whichever travel trends of 2022 become dominant, and whichever country you choose to visit in a possible window of opportunity between pandemic waves, I wish you safe travels!

 Did you like this travel trends 2022 report?